999 calls for domestic abuse on England football match days surge massively, new figures show

 Calls related to domestic abuse surged 13 per cent above daily averages on England match days, with an average total of 3,256 calls across the country.

-This surpasses previous data which suggests a domestic abuse-related call is made to the police every 30 seconds on average – typically 2,880 calls a day, according to women’s support charity Refuge.
-But rates are likely to be even higher than the figures this publication found, the charity warned.
+This surpasses previous data which suggests a domestic abuse-related call is made to the police every 30 seconds on average, according to women’s support charity Refuge.
+This would equate to 2,880 calls a day, but Refuge warned that with only 24 per cent of domestic abuse incidents reported to police, the figure us likely to be far higher.

 The new statistics come as The Independent’s Brick by Brick campaign, in partnership with Refuge, continues its work to raise £600,000 to build two safe houses for survivors fleeing domestic abuse.